-IEP courses operate on a thirteen (13) week quarter, and ongoing student progress is recorded on a student's Individual Student Report (ISR).
-The ISR includes assessment results from quizzes, a weekly class participation score (combining attendance, homework, and activity participation), the final exam, and the student's overall grade, as well as the student's current level, and the instructor's counseling comments and recommendations for the upcoming quarter.
-The ISR acts as each student's transcript and permanent progress report of his/her performance in IEP courses.
-A copy of the ISR is available to students, and may be forwarded to another academic institution as an official transcript, upon written request by the student.
-The ISR provides an overall percentage score for each quarter, by combining quizzes (25%), class participation (25%), and the quarterly exam (50%).
+IEP courses operate on a thirteen week quarter, and ongoing student progress is recorded on a student's Individual Student Report (ISR).
+The ISR includes assessment results from quizzes, a weekly class participation score (combining attendance, homework, and activity participation), and quarterly exam score, as well as the student's current level, and the instructor's comments and recommendations for the upcoming quarter.
+The ISR is a progress report of his/her performance in IEP courses.
+A copy of the ISR is available to students, and may be forwarded to another academic institution, upon written request by the student.

-Satisfactory Academic Progress
+Normal Academic Progress